Flavia Ramos-Mattoussi, Ed.D.

 Flavia Ramos-Mattoussi, Ed.D, is a Senior Research Associate leading several of LSI’s efforts in international education and development.
 Prior to joining the Learning Systems Institute at Florida State University in 2009, she served as director of the Assistance to Basic Education (USAID ABE-IQC) at Juarez & Associates in Washington (2007-2009); Assistant Professor and Director of the International Training and Education Program at American University (2002-2007); Visiting professor of International Education at the George Washington University (2000-2002); Adjunct faculty at the University of Connecticut (leading a study abroad program to Cuba in 2002) and at the School for International Training in Vermont (1990).

-Ramos-Mattoussi is an International Education and Development professional with more than 25 years’ experience in program management, training of trainers, nonformal education, materials and curriculum development, gender and development, program evaluation and assessment of education initiatives in multicultural, post-conflict and development settings.
+Ramos-Mattoussi is an International Education and Development professional with more than 30 years’ experience in program management, training of trainers, nonformal education, materials and curriculum development, gender and development, program evaluation and assessment of education initiatives in multicultural, post-conflict and development settings.
 She has been a consultant for government agencies (U.S. Agency for International Development and U.S. Department of Labor) and non-governmental organizations (UNICEF, American Council on Education, World Learning, Institute for Training and Development) implementing participant training programs in the United States and conducting research and training in Latin America, Africa and Asia.

 She has produced numerous informational materials and training curricula targeting multicultural and multilingual populations, and conducted social marketing research for health and education (Boston Medical Center, Massachusetts Center for SIDS; The Johns Hopkins University, Center for Communication Programs; and the National Coalition of Advocates for Students).
 Most recently, she has been involved in the development of early grade reading and evaluation of literacy programs in Africa and Asia; as well as evaluation of higher education partnerships in Latin America.
 Her research focuses on the development of participatory research methods, including visual sociology, life histories and biographical approaches in research.
-She is author of “The FotoDialogo Method©, several training manuals, technical reports, book chapters and articles in refereed journals.
+She is author of The FotoDialogo Method©, several training manuals, technical reports, book chapters and articles in refereed journals.
 She is also a playwright, author and illustrator of numerous children’s books published in Brazil—as Flavia Sales.
-In the field, she worked on development education programs in Angola, Bolivia, Brazil, Colombia, Cuba, El Salvador, Ethiopia, Fiji, Guatemala, Indonesia, Iraq, Jamaica, Liberia, Mozambique, Nicaragua, Paraguay, Peru, the Philippines, Somalia, and Tuvalu; and managed projects in Egypt, Kosovo and Mali.
+In the field, she worked on development education programs in Angola, Bolivia, Brazil, Colombia, Cuba, El Salvador, Ethiopia, Fiji, Guatemala, Honduras, Indonesia, Iraq, Jamaica, Liberia, Malawi, Mozambique, Nicaragua, Paraguay, Peru, the Philippines, Somalia, Tuvalu, and Uzbekistan; and remotely managed projects in Egypt, Kosovo and Mali.

 Ramos-Mattoussi holds both master’s and doctoral degrees from the University of Massachusetts Amherst, Center for International Education, and a B.F.A. from the Universidade Federal do Rio de Janeiro, School of Fine Arts.
 She’s fluent in Portuguese and Spanish.